Dschogo/HowToStuff/docs/OBS/irl.md

 ## Required Hardware

-- A phone with a (good) camera, inbuild mic, or external mic(aux/bluetooth).
+- A phone with a (good) camera, in build mic, or external mic(aux/bluetooth).
 (USB cams are experimental on Android)
 - A stationary PC at home with enough upload and download speed to stream. (any semi modern laptop will do probably)
 - A bit of time to set it up.